14 Danger Zone

 From traditional statistical models to deep learning, the more you know about the underlying modeling process, the more apt you are to tweak some aspect of the model to try and improve performance.
 When you start thinking about changing optimizer options, link/activation functions, learning rates, etc., you can easily get lost in the weeds.
 This would be okay if you knew ahead of time it would make a big difference.
 However, in many, or maybe even most cases, this sort of tweaking doesn’t improve model results by much, or there are ways to not have to make the choice in the first place such as through hyperparameter tuning (Section 9.7).
 More to the point, if this sort of ‘by-hand’ parameter tweaking does make a notable difference, that may suggest that you have a bigger problem with your model architecture or data.

-For many tools, much of the work has been done for you for some of the by folks who had a lot more time to work on these aspects of the model, and who will attempt to provide ‘sensible defaults’, though there are often still things we need to explore, and maybe a lot with more complex models such as boosting or deep learning.
+For many tools, a lot of work has been done for you for some of the by folks who had a lot more time to work on these aspects of the model, and who will attempt to provide ‘sensible defaults’ which can work pretty well.
+There is still plenty we need to explore, and maybe a lot with more complex models such as boosting or deep learning.
 Even so, when you’ve appropriately tuned over the parameters that need it, you’ll often find the results are not that different from what are otherwise notably different parameter settings.

 14.2.2 Everything is fine